 It turns out there's no formula for proper indexing.
 This is because choosing the right index doesn't just depend on your table or query, but also on the data distribution present in your tables.

 It is further complicated by the fact that different database engines like PostgreSQL or MySQL often choose indexes differently when parsing your queries.
-Even versions of the same database (like Postgres 9 vs 11) may end up choosing vastly different indexes for the same exact query.
+There are also many types of indexes, and even multi-column indexes.
+Even versions of the same database (like Postgres 9 vs 11) may end up choosing different indexes for the same exact query.

 The solution is to make a habit of using EXPLAIN ANALYZE.
 Prepending these two words to your query will return the actual time it took to execute the query, as well as the step-by-step plan for executing it.
 Using this information, you can see the steps of the executed query, and use that to determine how to optimize your query for better performance.

-You can read more about reading query plans in the PostgreSQL Documentation.
+You can read more about reading query plans in our deep dive.

-One way in which you can ensure that your queries are performant is to automatically run EXPLAIN ANALYZE, and log the results if the query takes more than 3ms to execute.
+One way in which you can ensure that your queries are performant is to automatically run EXPLAIN ANALYZE, and log the results if the query takes more than 10ms to execute.
+Postgres.ai recommends definitely looking at anything over 100ms and has a good breakdown of different performance bands.
 Adding this to your workflow lets you spot queries that may start using the wrong index, and then attempt to fix or re-write them so that they execute faster.

 Databases that are well-indexed will have faster lookup times, ensuring that your application can find the specific data needed from the database quickly.
 This is critical to maintain a good user-experience for your application - latency is extremely frustrating, and if your application takes a long time to find something and then show the result to the user, your user will get frustrated with using your application.